andrewconnell/TrainingContent/ConnectorActionableMsgs/02 Cards and Actions/Lab.md

 ## Register a new provider
 Open your browser to the [Actionable Email Developer Dashboard](https://outlook.office.com/connectors/oam/publish) and click **New Provider**.

 Provide a name and image for your provider.
 You are prompted for an email, this is the email used as the sender for your Actionable Messages.
 Typically you would use a static email address such as `actions@contoso.com`, but for the purposes of this lab enter your own email address.
 For the target URL, enter the URL for your Azure web app as an HTTPS URL (for instance, https://myapp.azurewebsites.net).
 Finally, the scope of submission determines how you will use the provider.
-Choose **Mailbox** as the scope.
+Choose **My Mailbox** as the scope.

-A scope of **Mailbox** will only allow actions in cards from your inbox.
+A scope of **My Mailbox** will only allow actions in cards from your inbox.
 A scope of **Organization** will allow you to send Actionable Messages to others in your organization, and a scope of **Global** allows you to send to users inside and outside your organization.
 If you choose **Organization** or **Global**, then your application must first be reviewed and approved before proceeding.

 ### Create a new Web API application
 In Visual Studio 2017, **create** a new Web Application project (File / New / Project / ASP.NET Web Application (.NET Framework).
 Name the project **ExpenseApproval**.
 When prompted, choose **Web API**, and ensure that **No Authentication** is selected.